-Starting in 2018, the BSc Computer Science with Digital Technology will initially see students combining university life with practical work-based technology projects at PwC, Birmingham.
+Started in 2018, the BSc Computer Science with Digital Technology sees students combining university life with practical work-based technology projects at PwC, Birmingham.
 Our students will study a common first and second year, which will allow us to provide an in depth computer science education to all students, and provide guaranteed prerequisites for all final year modules.
 This will allow you to go to even greater depth in specialist content of your choice as our final year modules are predominantly optional.
 You will spend your penultimate year working in industry for PwC, before returning to study your final optional modules.

 Year 1 (120 credits) - compulsory

 |Artificial Intelligence 1||20||Yes|

 |Data Structures and Algorithms||20||Yes|

 Your third year will be spent working in industry for PwC before returning for your final year.

 Year 4 (120 credits) - optional (plus compulsory project and Business module)